-- Although she never appears in the stories in person, it's made pretty clear that H.P.
-Lovecraft's Mother Hydra has nothing to do with the Hydra of the Greek myth.
+- Although she never appears in the stories in person, it's made pretty clear that the Cthulhu Mythos' Mother Hydra (a Mythos addition by August Derleth) has nothing to do with the Hydra of the Greek myth.

 - In David Weber's Safehold books, the humans who have settled on the planet Safehold have named many local animals after mythical beasts.
 Examples include the kraken (described as a cross between a squid and a shark, fitting the latter's place in Safeholdian ecology), the dragon (a massive, six-legged animal that comes in both carnivorous and herbivorous varieties), and the wyvern (four-winged flyers that are the Safeholdian analogue of birds).

 - Arcana has "Unicorns," which resemble the usual image of unicorns only in that they have a single horn and are roughly horse-sized and shaped.
 They are black, with disproportionately long legs, powerful hindquarters, and ears like a bobcat — and possess a mouthful of long tusks and sharp, carnivorous teeth.

 - There are carnivorous "Alicorns" (also called "One-Horns", but guess what unicorn means) in this series as well.
 Traditionally, this word refers to either winged unicorns or the horn of a unicorn, although it's likely a result of centuries of Recursive Translation from English <-> French (unicorn -> une icorne -> l'icorne -> a licorn -> alicorn).